 Working either alone or with a partner or group (depending on the project), you should document each of the following parts of a successful learning process:

 Investigation can be presented most effectively by including links to websites of resources and tutorials you used for learning.
 To share your creations you should provide links to the computational artifacts* that you make during the week.
 These can include computer programs, web pages, digital graphics, system or network configuration files, etc.

-Finally, reflection, which occurs both before and after each investigation and creation, should be presented explicitely in the body of your journal.
+Finally, reflection, which occurs both before and after each investigation and creation, should be presented explicitly in the body of your journal.
 How do you evaluate the tutorials and documentation you used?
 Where they clear and helpful?
 Did you learn anything new that you found especially engaging or exciting?
 How was your experience creating your computational artifact?
 Was it thrilling or frustrating?
 What do your experiences suggest you should do to adjust your learning plan for next week?